worldtoview/RBXGameBanWiper/README.md

 # RBXGameBanWiper

-A tool that helps ensure your alternate Roblox accounts remain unaffected if one of your primary accounts gets banned from a game.
+A tool that ensures your alternate Roblox accounts remain unaffected if one of your accounts gets banned from a game.

 ## Getting Started